kora-projects/kora-docs/mkdocs/docs/en/documentation/database-cassandra.md

 ---

 Module provides a repository implementation for the [Cassandra](https://cassandra.apache.org/_/cassandra-basics.html) database using the [DataStax](https://docs.datastax.com/en/developer/java-driver/4.17/) driver.
+`Cassandra` is a distributed column-oriented database where queries are written in `CQL`, and the data model is usually designed around specific read scenarios.
+In Kora, the Cassandra module provides declarative repositories on top of `CqlSession`: the application writes `CQL` queries in `@Query`, and Kora generates query preparation, parameter binding, and result mapping code at compile time.

+Common rules for entities, `@Repository`, `@Query`, macros, batch queries, and the `@Table`, `@Column`, `@Id`, `@Embedded` annotations are described in the [common database section](database-common.md).
+This document covers the Cassandra-specific parts: driver connection, `CqlSession` configuration, execution profiles, `UDT`, mappers, and supported method signatures.

 For a step-by-step walkthrough before the reference details, see [Cassandra Database](../guides/database-cassandra.md).